-Once we receive the aforementioned documents, the Director of Health and Counseling and the Dean of Students will conduct a thorough review of your request to return.
-Health and Counseling staff will review your documentation and will consult with you and your provider(s) (with your permission) about your readiness to return.
-The Director of Health and Counseling will submit a recommendation to the Dean of Students.
-You will be informed of the decision via an email from the Administrative Coordinator to Student Services.
+Once we receive the aforementioned documents, a staff member in the HCC and the VP for Student Life will conduct a thorough review of your request to return.
+Health and Counseling staff will review documentation and consult with you and your provider(s) (with your permission) about your readiness to return.
+Health and Counseling staff will then submit a recommendation to the VP for Student Life.
+You will be informed of the decision via an email from the Administrative Coordinator to Student Life.

 Registering for Classes

-Students on a medical leave of absence cannot register for the upcoming semester until they have been officially approved to return by the Dean of Students and Health and Counseling staff.
-Students will be notified by email when they are approved to return by the Dean of Students' Office.
+Students on a medical leave of absence cannot register for the upcoming semester until they have been officially approved to return by the VP for Student Life and Health and Counseling staff.
+Students will be notified by email when they are approved to return by the Student Life Office.
 The email will include information with instructions for how to register for the upcoming semester.

 Apply for Financial Aid

 Reed students who intend to return from a medical leave of absence may apply for financial assistance on the same basis as continuing students, with the same forms, supporting documents, and deadlines.